NikonPic/deeptool/README.md

-## Install - not yet available
+## Install

-Later this will simply be:
+Later this will simply be something like:

 `pip install deeptool`